-The proposed streets at this site may consist of flexible pavement sections.
+The proposed pavements at this site may be supported by flexible pavement sections.
 Cut and fill information is not available for our review at this time.
-Light tan marl to limestone or clay subgrades are anticipated.
-At the time of construction, if the final street subgrade consists of material other than encountered in the borings, the recommendations may have to be revised.
+Brown clay or tan clay or tan calcareous clay to tan marl and marl to limestone subgrades are anticipated.
+At the time of construction, if the final street subgrade consists of material other than encountered in our borings, the recommendations may have to be revised.
 Pavement section recommendations for Local and Collector type streets are presented.